 Other services - The amounts included on this line consist primarily of revenues and costs related to professional service offerings, including consultation, assessment and design, installation services, and customer education.
 Revenues related to other professional services are typically recognized as the services are performed.

 Recently Adopted and Recently Issued Accounting Standards

-There were no recently adopted accounting standards that had a material effect on our condensed consolidated financial statements and accompanying disclosures, and no recently issued accounting standards that are expected to have a material impact on our condensed consolidated financial statements and accompanying disclosures.
+There were no recently adopted accounting standards that had a material effect on our condensed consolidated financial statements and accompanying disclosures.
+The table below outlines recently issued accounting standards not yet adopted.